mdn/content/files/en-us/web/api/layoutshift/index.md

 ## Description

-A layout shift happens when any element that is visible in the viewport changes its start position between two frames.
-These elements are described as being **unstable**, and contribute to a poor [Cumulative Layout Shift (CLS)](https://web.dev/cls/) score, indicating a lack of visual stability.
+A layout shift happens when any element that is visible in the viewport changes its position between two frames.
+These elements are described as being **unstable**, and contribute to a poor {{Glossary("Cumulative Layout Shift")}} (CLS) score, indicating a lack of visual stability.

 The Layout Instability API provides a way to measure and report on these layout shifts.
-All tools for debugging layout shifts, including those in DevTools, use this API.
-The API can also be used to observe and debug layout shifts by logging the information to the console, to send the data to a server endpoint, or to Google Analytics.
+All tools for debugging layout shifts, including those in browser's developer tools, use this API.
+The API can also be used to observe and debug layout shifts by logging the information to the console, to send the data to a server endpoint, or to web page analytics.

 {{InheritanceDiagram}}

 ## Instance properties

+This interface extends the following {{domxref("PerformanceEntry")}} properties for `layout-shift` performance entry types by qualifying them as follows:

+- {{domxref("PerformanceEntry.duration")}} {{ReadOnlyInline}} {{Experimental_Inline}}
+  - : Always returns `0` (the concept of duration does not apply to layout shifts).
+- {{domxref("PerformanceEntry.entryType")}} {{ReadOnlyInline}} {{Experimental_Inline}}
+  - : Always returns `"layout-shift"`
+- {{domxref("PerformanceEntry.name")}} {{ReadOnlyInline}} {{Experimental_Inline}}
+  - : Always returns `"layout-shift"`
+- {{domxref("PerformanceEntry.startTime")}} {{ReadOnlyInline}} {{Experimental_Inline}}
+  - : Returns a {{domxref("DOMHighResTimeStamp")}} representing the time when the layout shift started.

+This interface also supports the following properties:

 - {{domxref("LayoutShift.value")}} {{Experimental_Inline}}
-  - : Returns the `impact fraction` (fraction of the viewport that was shifted) times the `distance fraction` (distance moved as a fraction of viewport).
+  - : Returns the layout shift score calculated by the impact fraction (fraction of the viewport that was shifted) times the distance fraction (distance moved as a fraction of viewport).
 - {{domxref("LayoutShift.hadRecentInput")}} {{Experimental_Inline}}
-  - : Returns `true` if there was a user input in the past 500 milliseconds.
+  - : Returns `true` if {{domxref("LayoutShift.lastInputTime", "lastInputTime")}} is less than 500 milliseconds in the past.
 - {{domxref("LayoutShift.lastInputTime")}} {{Experimental_Inline}}
-  - : Returns the time of the most recent user input.
+  - : Returns the time of the most recent excluding input or `0` if no excluding input has occurred.
 - {{domxref("LayoutShift.sources")}} {{Experimental_Inline}}
-  - : Returns an array of {{domxref('LayoutShiftAttribution')}} objects with information on the elements that were shifted.
+  - : Returns an array of {{domxref("LayoutShiftAttribution")}} objects with information on the elements that were shifted.

 ## Instance methods